oracle-livelabs/apex/oci-document-understanding/4-additional-pages/4-additional-pages.md

 In this lab, you:

-- Create an Application Process.
+- Create an Application Process to display PDFs.
 - Develop an Invoice Tracking page using Cards.

-- Create an Invoice Analysis page.
+- Create an Invoice Analysis page that displays the PDF and the extracted results in an Interactive Report.

 ## Task 1: Create an Application Process